Goju-Ryu/DTU-4.semseter-CDIO-gr.3/README.md

 ### python front-end and openCV:
 You need to have Python 3.8
+and having an external USB camera plugged in
 ### java python communication:
 Once the above is done comes the tricky part, setting grpc up allowing the java side to talk to the server side.